DS-GA1004/Cool_name_pending/README.md

  import cleaning_io as clean
  ```
   ### <a name="MI"><a/>Mutual information
-  As you did for the cleaning step, you need to specify your directory to use functions and files in the script. ([Adding python files with functions in the script][#data-cleaning])
+  As you did for the cleaning step, you need to specify your directory to use functions and files in the script. ([Adding python files with functions in the script](#data-cleaning))

   ### Visualization